-CVE-2025-20362 is a vulnerability in the VPN web server component of Cisco Secure Firewall Adaptive Security Appliance (ASA) Software and Cisco Secure Firewall Threat Defense (FTD) Software.
-According to the provided Cisco advisory text, the flaw is caused by improper validation of user-supplied input in HTTP(S) requests and allows an unauthenticated remote attacker to access restricted remote-access VPN URL endpoints that should require authentication.
-An attacker can exploit the issue by sending crafted HTTP requests to the affected device’s web server.
-Cisco later reported a new attack variant against devices affected by CVE-2025-20362 and CVE-2025-20333 that can cause unpatched devices to unexpectedly reload, producing denial-of-service conditions.
+CVE-2025-20362 is an authentication bypass vulnerability in the VPN web server component of Cisco Secure Firewall Adaptive Security Appliance (ASA) Software and Cisco Secure Firewall Threat Defense (FTD) Software.
+The flaw is caused by improper validation of user-supplied input in HTTP(S) requests, with reporting also describing inadequate implementation of authentication checks around remote access VPN URL handling.
+A remote, unauthenticated attacker can send crafted HTTP(S) requests to the affected web server and reach restricted remote access VPN URL endpoints that should only be available after successful authentication.
+Cisco later reported a related attack variant against devices still unpatched for CVE-2025-20362 and CVE-2025-20333 that can force repeated device reloads, producing denial-of-service conditions.
+The vulnerability has been reported as actively exploited in the wild and has been used in intrusion chains against exposed Cisco firewall and VPN infrastructure.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.